 Bradford is a very small village located in the state of Ohio.
 With a population of 1,797 people and just one neighborhood, Bradford is the 480th largest community in Ohio.
-Bradford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Bradford was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Bradford is generally considered to be a blue-collar town.
-45.28% of the Bradford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bradford, you'll notice that it is more blue-collar than most other communities in America.
+45.28% of Bradford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bradford is a village of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Bradford who work in office and administrative support (10.51%), teaching (6.81%), and food service (6.09%).

 Bradford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Bradford has a very low overall level of education: only 9.42% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bradford have a very low rate of college education: just 9.42% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Bradford in 2022 was $29,643, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $118,572 for a family of four.
 However, Bradford contains both very wealthy and poor people as well.